awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

       You can use the :code:`TransferUtilityOptions` object to customize the operations of the :code:`TransferUtility`.

       **TransferThreadPoolSize**
       This parameter will let you specify the number of threads in the thread pool for transfers.
-By increasing the number of threads, you will be able to increase the number of parts of a mulit-part upload that will be uploaded in parallel.
+By increasing the number of threads, you will be able to increase the number of parts of a multi-part upload that will be uploaded in parallel.
 By default, this is set to 2 * (N + 1), where N is the number of available processors on the mobile device.
 The minimum allowed value is 2.

       .. code-block:: Java